Partition Allocation Methods in Memory Management

-Segmented memory management: Memory is divided in different segments (a segment is a logical grouping of the process’ data or code).In this management, allocated memory doesn’t have to be contiguous.
+Segmented memory management: Memory is divided into different segments (a segment is a logical grouping of the process’ data or code).In this management, allocated memory doesn’t have to be contiguous.

 Most of the operating systems (for example Windows and Linux) use Segmentation with Paging.
 A process is divided into segments and individual segments have pages.